Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/conventions-custom-property-allowed-list.md

 ---
 title: conventions/custom-property-allowed-list
-description: Allows definition of custom properties not using Polaris prefixes, flags declaration property values that are not valid Polaris tokens, flags declaration property values using private tokens
+description: Allows definition of custom properties not using Polaris prefixes, flags declaration property values that are not valid Polaris tokens, flags declaration property values using private tokens.
 keywords:
   - stylelint
   - conventions